aerogear/offix/docs/ref-react-offix-hooks.md

 sidebar_label: React Offix Hooks
 ---

-The Apollo Client that `OfflineClient` provides is compatible with all of the official [Apollo React Hooks](https://www.apollographql.com/docs/react/api/react-hooks/) such as `useQuery`, `useMutation` and `useSubscription`.
+`ApolloOfflineClient` is compatible with all of the official [Apollo React Hooks](https://www.apollographql.com/docs/react/api/react-hooks/) such as `useQuery`, `useMutation` and `useSubscription`.

-The `react-offix-hooks` library provides an additional `useOfflineMutation` React hook which lets you perform offline mutations.
+The `react-offix-hooks` library provides an additional `useOfflineMutation` React hook for performing offline mutations.

 **Note:** `react-offix-hooks` is experimental.
-Feel free to try it and please [log any issues](https://github.com/aerogear/offix/issues/new/choose) to help us improve it.
+Please try it and [log any issues](https://github.com/aerogear/offix/issues/new/choose) to help us improve it.

 ## App Initialization

-In a normal React application that uses Apollo Client, the client would be created at startup and the root component is wrapped with `ApolloProvider`.
+In a normal React application that uses Apollo Client, the client is created at startup and the root component is wrapped with `ApolloProvider`.

-Because `OfflineClient.init()` needs to be called and this is an asynchronous function call, an extra step is needed.
-The root `ApolloProvider` also needs to be wrapped with `OffixProvider` for the `useOfflineMutation` hook to work.
+Because `client.init()` needs to be called and this is an asynchronous function call, an extra step is needed.
+The root `ApolloProvider` also needs to be wrapped with `ApolloOfflineProvider` for the `useOfflineMutation` hook to work.

 Below is a boilerplate example that can be used.